erdemonal11/SemanticGAN/README.md

 The system processes the DBLP XML dump from https://dblp.uni-trier.de/xml to extract a knowledge graph with entity types Publication, Author, Venue, and Year.
 Relations include dblp:wrote, dblp:hasAuthor, dblp:publishedIn, and dblp:inYear.

 The preprocessing script `scripts/prepare_dblp_kg.py` reads the XML file incrementally and produces RDF triples in tab separated format.
+The preprocessed 1M triple dataset is versioned and maintained in the [Hugging Face Dataset Hub](https://huggingface.co/datasets/erdemonal/SemanticGAN-Dataset).

 The WGAN model consists of a Generator that produces tail entity embeddings from noise and relation embeddings, and a Discriminator that scores triples using a scalar Wasserstein distance.
 Training uses RMSprop with gradient clipping to enforce the Lipschitz constraint.

 The continuous learning pipeline runs via GitHub Actions in `.github/workflows/daily-experiment.yml`.
 The workflow loads the latest checkpoint, updates the model with new data when available, computes evaluation metrics, and updates the dashboard.

-## Model Storage and Versioning
+## Model Storage and Data Decoupling

-Model checkpoints and processed knowledge graph files are kept on the Hugging Face Hub at https://huggingface.co/erdemonal/SemanticGAN.
+Model weights and processed knowledge graph artifacts are hosted on the Hugging Face Hub across two repositories:

-Each daily training run loads the latest checkpoint from there and writes back the updated model state after training.
-The repository is used only as persistent storage for the continuous learning workflow.
+Model Hub: [erdemonal/SemanticGAN](https://huggingface.co/erdemonal/SemanticGAN) stores the persistent WGAN checkpoints.

+Dataset Hub: [erdemonal/SemanticGAN-Dataset](https://huggingface.co/erdemonal/SemanticGAN-Dataset) contains the processed DBLP triples and ID mappings.

+The continuous learning pipeline automatically fetches data from the Dataset Hub and restores model states from the Model Hub before each training run.

 ## Repository Structure